- 1. "Surver" resume

 To avoid this classic resume mistake, read through your resume once or twice, or even get another person to check it as well.

-Unnecessary and distracting graphics like the ones in this example are an easy way to make your resume look unprofessional and (in some cases) bizarre.
+Unnecessary and distracting graphics like the ones in this example are an easy way to make your resume look bizarre and unprofessional.

-Even if you think they look good, flashy graphics distract from your resume’s goal of clearly communicating your skills and accomplishments.
-This also includes putting a picture on your resume, which is considered unprofessional in the United States.
+Flashy graphics distract from your resume’s goal of clearly communicating your skills and accomplishments.

-Additionally, graphics can become a serious problem when applying to companies that use software to automatically scan through job applications, otherwise known as an applicant tracking system (ATS).
+Additionally, graphics can become a serious problem when applying to companies that use ATS (applicant tracking system) software to automatically scan through job applications.

-If a company’s ATS software can’t process the graphics on your resume, then hiring managers might miss key information.
+If a company’s ATS can’t process the graphics on your resume, then hiring managers will miss key information.

 Putting your resume through a resume parser can help you detect any issues that could make it unreadable to applicant tracking systems.

-Ultimately, keep graphics to a minimum so that your resume is clean, professional, and easy to read.
-This is especially important if you work in a more formal industry, like law or accounting.
+Remove all graphics so that your resume is clean, professional, and easy to read.

-At first glance, this resume looks strong (especially compared to the last example).
-However, notice that in this resume’s experience section the candidate only lists passive responsibilities rather than actual achievements.
+At first glance, this resume looks okay, but in the experience section the candidate only lists passive responsibilities rather than actual achievements.
 This is a clear example of how not to talk about your qualifications.

-Describing your previous work in vague terms like “responsible for” or “tasked with” without providing detail about your actual accomplishments or actions doesn’t communicate much about your qualifications.
+Passive terms like “responsible for” or “tasked with” are vague and don’t provide details about your actual accomplishments or qualifications.

-Instead, a good resume experience bullet point describes the specifics of your experience and uses a combination of hard numbers and action verbs to highlight what you actually accomplished in your previous position.
+Instead, describe your specific experience by using action verbs to highlight what you actually accomplished in your previous position.

-Here’s an example of how you shouldn’t and should describe the experience on your resume:
+Here’s an example of how you should and shouldn’t describe the experience on your resume:

 Good Experience Bullet: